Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “As the 21st century gradually turns the world's orders upside down, can we say anything new about what madness is, while retracing Hamlet's plot?
 [HOOK]” This comparison of classics and modernity is particularly compelling [TOPIC SENTENCE].
 In an era marked by political instability and global uncertainty, the themes of madness, deception, and existential crisis in Hamlet resonate more than ever [CONTEXT SENTENCE].
 In this essay, we explore the re-evaluation of the madness, truth, and deception of the classic play in modern reality [THESIS STATEMENT].”

-"Is Hamlet just another story about a prince?”
+Weak Example: "Is Hamlet just another story about a prince?"
+(This question is too basic and doesn't invite deeper thought.)

-“Is Shakespeare' s play “Hamlet” still relevant when we cannot relate to princes, middle-age settings, and medieval societal rules?”
+Strong Example: "Is Shakespeare's play Hamlet still relevant when we can no longer relate to princes, medieval settings, and outdated societal rules?"
+(This question challenges assumptions and encourages a modern perspective.)

 2. Rhetorical introduction example: Start by referring to interpersonal experiences